-While it has always been counterintuitive, when the economy is down, the best residential real estate projects get better.
+While it has always been counterintuitive, when the economy is down, the best residential real estate projects get better and you start to see how people want to buy luxury homes.
 Homeowners and homebuyers turn from quick, speculative investments to properties with solid, long-term aesthetic and architectural value.
 Historically the finest architect-designed homes are often built or renovated when the real estate market is depressed.
 The finest architects, designers, builders, artisans, and materials are available.
 Bids are now coming in as much as 20 percent less than last year on architect designed homes.
 Also, as the demand from speculative builders evaporates, land becomes more available for architect designed homes, and architecturally significant period homes become attractive to renovate, not tear down.

 We saw this in the mid 1990s.
 Nationally recognized residences were built including the Antoine Predock designed home in Highland Park on Willowood, the Steven Holl designed home in Preston Hollow on Rockbrook Drive, and the Richard Meier designed home on Preston Road.
 Architecturally Significant homes of national importance were also renovated during this period: the former Owsley estate, now the Marcus estate, on Turtle Creek Boulevard in Volk Estates, originally designed by architect John Scudder Adkins, with Bill Booziotis and Peter Marino as the renovation architects; and the former Crespi estate, now the Hicks estate, on Hollow Way in Mayflower Estates, designed by architect Maurice Fatio and with Peter Marino serving as the renovation architect.